When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Displaying a popup to schedule an appointment in a no-code Zocdoc clone

-After creating the popup element, we can start building the workflow to schedule an appointment.
+After creating the popup element, we can start building the workflow to book appointments.

 When a yellow time slot button is clicked from our initial repeating group, we’ll trigger a new workflow.